Living room in Brisa Alacant apartment in Gran Alacant

 What to watch out for in listings?
 Red flags when renting an apartment

-Scams on the holiday rental market unfortunately occur regularly, especially in popular tourist destinations such as Costa Blanca, Costa del Sol, and the Balearic Islands.
+Scams on the rental market unfortunately occur regularly, especially in popular tourist destinations such as Costa Blanca, Costa del Sol, and the Balearic Islands.
 Here are warning signs that should raise your alertness:

 Warning signs

-• No licence number in the listing
+• No tourist registration number in the listing (for stays up to 10 nights)

 • Suspiciously low price — 30–50% below market